PK machine gun: Norinco Type 80 (People's Republic of China)

 The Type 80 is a Chinese-made copy of the PKM/PKMS.

+The 7.62×51mm NATO variant CS/LM4 is also available for export.

 Arsenal MG, MG-M1, MG-M1S, MG-1M, MG-M2, and MG-M2S (Bulgaria)

 Arsenal originally produced the MG, modeled after the original Russian PK model.
 The MG-M1 is a licensed copy of the PKM with a synthetic buttstock and pistol grip.
 The MG-M1S only differs from the MG-M1 model due to the use of a tripod by the M1S model, where as the M1 model uses the original bi-pod design.

 The MG-1M, an improved Squad Automatic Weapon variant, has improved features, such as a redesigned barrel that allows for better cooling.
 The MG-M2 and MG-M2S are the M1 and M1S model that were chambered in 7.62×51mm NATO.

+In 2023 a group of Ukrainian volunteers purchased 1,460 PKMs from Bulgaria for a value of 6.75 million €, or a little more than 4,500 € per machine gun.

 Cugir Mitraliera md.
 66 (Romania)

 The Mitraliera md.
 66 is a Romanian-made copy of the PKM.